AgaToma/a-little-dream/README.md

 - Logged in shoppers can create, view, update and delete reviews (Reviews App)
 - Logged in shoppers can view and update profiles (Profiles App)
 - Superusers can create, view, update and delete orders, profiles, users - via Django admin interface

-**Home page and customized user interface for guest users**

-- Guest users can view home page with b&b information
-- Guest users can navigate the site via navbar
-- Guest users can create accounts with email address and not username
-- Navbar is customized depending if user is logged in or not
-- Logged in guest users can perform CRUD in customized user interface (detail pages and forms on the site)

 **Customized user interface for admin and super users**